 But before we jump into the transfer process, I want to make sure that you perform this critical step before transferring:

-STEP 1: Sign Up for a Hyatt Account (Free!)
+Sign Up for a Hyatt Account!

 Each premium card will give you the option to access Ultimate Rewards.

 You can transfer points from your other no-annual-fee Chase cards to your premium card if you need more points.
-Please see the previous sections for steps to “Combine Points.”

-The World of Hyatt loyalty program is one of Chase’s many travel partners.
+Flying Blue (Air France/KLM) is one of Chase’s many travel partners.

-STEP 5: Enter your Hyatt Number and Recipient Details
+Enter your Hyatt Number and Recipient Details.

 You can transfer points to yourself or a recipient who is both an authorized user on your account and a member of your household.